seoninja13/lead-gen-handyman/documentation/database/README.md

 | city     | text    | City name                  |
 | business | text    | Business name              |
 | service  | text    | Service description        |

+> **IMPORTANT**: The test-delete table is strictly for testing purposes.
+All production data should be stored in the appropriate tables (e.g., businesses, services, etc.).
+Be cautious about using the test-delete table as it may not have the appropriate structure or constraints for production data.

 #### users